codebje/ezpz/stm32-usb/README.md

 ### UART bridging

 Bridging between the two UARTs and the USB interfaces largely takes place in `usbd_cdc_if.c`.
 Each bridge has a circular buffer for each data direction.
-The buffer from UART to USB is a simple byte buffer.
-Single bytes are read from the UART at a time and batched up for transmission over USB with each Start of Frame event.
-The buffer from the USB to the UART is a packet buffer: each receive from USB can be up to 64 bytes.
-A byte buffer could not receive when the receive index was less than 64 bytes from the end of the buffer.
+The buffer from the USB to the UART is a packet buffer: each USB transaction receives up to 64 bytes of data.

-There isn't an existing hook in `usbd_cdc_if.c` for the successful completion of a transfer.
-As a 115kbps UART will be delivering at most 12 bytes per frame this is unlikely to cause overruns.
-It's okay to merely wait for the next SoF event to resume transmission.
+DMA is used to receive UART data into a circular buffer.
+Each SoF event triggers a USB transfer of whatever data is currently available.
+At 115.2kbps the UART will be delivering approximately 12 bytes per frame - while USB is connected, overruns will not be a concern.

+Any error causes the DMA transfer to stop, and invoke `HAL_UART_ErrorCallback()`.
+The current implementation puts the STM32 into an infinite loop, but some more tolerant approach to try and recover would be better.
+Simply restarting the STM32 might work well: it will force a disconnect of the USB VCPs, signalling the error condition and recovery to the user.

-  - `CDC_Init_FS()` initiates data reception from both USB and UART.
+  - `CDC_Init_FS()` resets state and initiates data reception from both USB and UART
+  - `CDC_DeInit_FS()` switches off DMA receive and resets the receive buffer, but allows TX to finish
-  - `CDC_Receive_FS()` receives a packet from the USB device, starts UART transmit if idle, and prepares to receive another packet if space permits.
+  - `CDC_Receive_FS()` receives a packet from the USB device, starts UART transmit if idle, and prepares to receive another packet if space permits
   - `CDC_SoF_FS()` checks if any data is pending from the UART, and begins a USB transmit.
-If the transmit fails because the USB device is busy, the next FS check will try again.
+If the transmit fails because the USB device is busy, the next FS check will try again
   - `HAL_UART_TxCpltCallback()` consumes one packet from the UART buffer.
-If more data is available, it will begin another transmission.
+If more data is available, it will begin another transmission
-  - `HAL_UART_RxCpltCallback()` notes that an additional byte has been received.
-If there is space in the buffer, the next transmit is begun.
+  - `HAL_UART_RxCpltCallback()` and `HAL_UART_RxHalfCpltCallback()` have the opportunity to test for overrun conditions, but currently do not
+  - `HAL_UART_ErrorCallback()` halts the processor

 ### Modules